floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 - if you use sokol-shdc you can also ignore it because it will be automatically filled into the code-generated sg_shader_desc struct from the shader's reflection information
-- otherwise, with GLSL as source language as example, the GLSL sampler type must correspond with the sokol_gfx.h sg_sampler_type enum values like this:
+- otherwise, with GLSL as example shading language, the shader's sampler type corresponds with the sokol_gfx.h sg_sampler_type enum values like this:
     - sampler*: SG_SAMPLERTYPE_FLOAT
     - isampler*: SG_SAMPLERTYPE_INT
     - usampler*: SG_SAMPLERTYPE_UINT

-Unfortunately there isn't really a way to check whether the sampler types matches an underlying shader sampler in the sokol_gfx.h validation layer, since this would require access to shader reflection information in all backends.
+Unfortunately there isn't really a way to check whether the sg_sampler_type provided when creating a sokol-gfx shader object matches the underlying shader's sampler in the sokol_gfx.h validation layer, since this would require access to shader reflection information in all backends.
 So instead of an "early validation" in sokol_gfx.h, a mismatch can only be caught in the underlying WebGPU validation layer.

 ## New layout for the sg_desc struct